-After an AMAZING prayer time this morning I was left with these words from our Father.
+After an AMAZING prayer time this morning I was left with these words that felt in my heart from our Father.
 He has been speaking to me for months about mountains, and so this was a beautiful time where He was confronting me about being a Mountain Climber, or I guess I should say, my recent challenges with seeing myself as one.
 I hope you enjoy this peep into all He is showing me.
 Here is my prayer, may it become yours.

 O’ Jesus, may I never forsake this ever climbing, journey with You.
 You are worth every moment of exhaustion, every scraped knee, every exasperation and feeling of vulnerability and insecurity, as well as every moment of exhilaration, and even moments and feelings that are too BIG and profound to insult by trying to stuff into words.
 You ARE MY MOUNTAINS, as well as My Victory OVER THEM!
 I praise You for the View that I get to see of You and myself as we journey together through these mountain terrains.
 AMEN.

 Every person has mountains they are given as a gift from Me.